 The outside world appears to us, immediate, in detail, and seemingly without any effort.
 We generally don’t question that this is the actual world we live in.
 However, what we see depends on what we know and what we are searching for.

 For example, when looking at the neighboring image, you might just see a bunch of colored lines.
-If you now search for the yellow line elements, you will find them all within an instance, and see that they form a circle.
-Similar, if you pay attention to the curved line elements, a rectangle will 'pop-out'.
+However, if you search for the yellow line elements, you will find them all within an instance, and see that they form a square.
+Also, if you now look for a circular contour, you will quickly find it as well (in the bottom left).
+This is because in your mind, you can have an abstract representation of yellow, or a circle, that helps you find it.